Since chestnut production is still a pioneering endever, there is not tried

 at 3 feet from the ground or 20 feet from the ground.
 The closer to the

-ground the first limbs are, the more maintenance the trees will require.
+ground the first limbs are (6' for mature trees), the less maintenance the

 Continuing with the task of deciding what the trees in your orchard will

 look like, deciding what form you will maintain the trees is critical to a

 productive orchard.
 Some chestnut cultivars have a tendency to grow straight

 up and others like to sprawl.
 Chestnut trees that have the sprawling form are